 How we work and who we are?>>>

-We also ran a private trip to India as well as guiding a documentary maker filming footage about food on the Grand Trunk road – the great highway that crosses the north of the Indian subcontinent.
+In December, we ran a private trip to India as well as guiding a documentary maker filming footage about food on the Grand Trunk road – the great highway that crosses the north of the Indian subcontinent.
 We accompanied him between Peshawar and Lahore exploring Pashtu and Punjabi cuisine in both cities and the countryside.